 Which is why it only makes sense to look to those with flawless eyebrows for guidance.
 Keep reading for the secrets that beautifully browed celebs, editors, and real women alike swear by to maintain their arches.

-"Shaping eyebrows is not as simple as you may think," brow queen Anastasia Soare has told us.
+"Shaping eyebrows is not as simple as you may think," brow queen Anastasia Soare tells us.
 "You don’t drill your own teeth, you go to a dentist.
 I suggest that everyone goes to a person to have their brows shaped properly at least once, then you can maintain what they did."

 Plus, after you've spent all that time growing out your brows, a professional will know best how to enhance your natural arch for the most face-flattering shape.